Conservation Of Iranian Wetlands Project - Phase II (Scale-up)

 - The project aims to roll out the results and achievements of Conservation of Iranian Wetlands Project (CIWP) throughout the country.

 - 10 important Iranian wetlands will have ecosystem based wetland management plans and inter-sectoral coordination structures.

-- knowledge and lessons learnt within CIWP will be shared with the neighboring countries and other
+- knowledge and lessons learnt within CIWP will be shared with the neighboring countries and others.

-- Agricultural land of 40 villages (an average 1000 ha each village) in Lake Urmia basin introduced to sustainable agriculture practices resulting in an average of 30% water saving and more than 40% Agricultural Chemical Input saving.
+- Agricultural land of 75 villages in Lake Urmia basin introduced to sustainable agriculture practices resulting in an average of 30% water saving and more than 40% Agricultural Chemical Input saving.

-- Local community awareness and capacities for their role in LU restoration and sustainable agriculture raised in pilot site
+- Local community awareness and capacities for their role in LU restoration and sustainable agriculture raised in pilot sites conducted by local NGOs.

-- Water harvesting options reviewed and at least one piloted in the three key islands of lake Urmia ensuring sustainable water supply for conserving biodiversity
+- Water harvesting options reviewed and one piloted in Kabodan Island of lake Urmia ensuring sustainable water supply for conserving biodiversity.